 Veridion Pricing: In-Depth Overview

 Veridion runs on a fully custom pricing model with no published plans, no self-service signup, and no rate card.
 The company emphasizes "no artificial constraints and usage barriers" in its messaging, suggesting consumption-based pricing rather than rigid plan structures.
-But in practice, every customer must contact sales to learn what the platform costs.
-Here's what is publicly known about Veridion's pricing structure.
+Every customer must contact sales to learn what the platform costs.
+Here is what is publicly known.

 Veridion Custom Enterprise Pricing: Contact Sales Required